-Basic two-factor authentication requires a user to provide two forms of identity to gain access to a protected resource or data.
+Second-factor authentication requires users to confirm their identities through another method in addition to the usual username/password credentials.
 After supplying the username and password, the app sends the user a confirmation code through SMS or Email.
 The user must enter that confirmation code before the system signs them into the app.

-The two-factor authentication with WebAuthN workflow uses an alternative to the confirmation code method.
+The second-factor authentication with WebAuthN workflow uses an alternative to the confirmation code method.
 The alternative is to use an authenticator.

 An authenticator is a device such as a PC, mobile phone, or tablet that can: